 Vanilla and Lemon Dutch Baby Pancake

-- 2.5 tbsp butter, melted 0.5 tbsp used to grease the skillet
+- 2.5 tablespoon butter, melted 0.5 tablespoon used to grease the skillet

 - 3 eggs